 Information in this KB is for reference only.
 For the latest information regarding your switch vendor, please refer to their support documentation directly.

-When 8Gb FC was released, the fill word setting needed to be changed.
-The fill word is what we call the 'idle' frames that are sent through an unused stretch of fiber.
-For 4Gb the fill words were IDLE-IDLE.
-8Gb speeds require ARB-ARB.
-On Brocade, there are modes 1 and 2, but mode 3 actually tests fill words and picks the correct one.
-For more information, see Brocade's help page for portcfgshow or portcfgfillword.
+The fill word is what we call the "idle" frames that are sent through an unused stretch of fiber.
+For 4Gb, the fill words defaulted to IDLE-IDLE.
+When 8Gb Fibre Channel was released, the fill word setting needed to be changed, and required ARB-ARB.
 Since this impacts only the fill words for quiet connections, there isn't any impact to data frames.

 Using the incorrect setting can cause port errors and poor SAN performance.

 We will be referencing Fabric OS Command Reference Manual (Fabric OS v7.0.0), for other versions, please see Brocade's Support Portal.